 In 1936, Queens was divided into four zones, for bus operating franchise purposes.
 With the new zone setup, one company would be awarded the franchise in each zone, with any remaining smaller operations acquired by the larger company.
 Meanwhile, the bus companies which had evolved from street railway companies would continue to operate their routes.

 The Steinway Railway had operated primarily in Astoria, while the two other street railways had operated over various distances throughout Queens.
-Former Steinway routes are now bus routes Q101-Q102-Q103-Q104, while former New York & Queens County routes are now bus routes Q65-Q66-Q67.
+Former Steinway routes became bus routes Q101-Q102-Q103-Q104, while former New York & Queens County routes became bus routes Q65-Q66-Q67.
 In addition, the New York & North Shore Traction Co. existed from 1910 to 1920, operating east from Flushing paralleling Northern Blvd., with a branch operating north along 150th St. to Whitestone.
-Replacement bus service evolved to North Shore Bus Co. routes Q12 and Q14, now operated by the New York City Transit Authority.
+Replacement bus service evolved to North Shore Bus Co. routes Q12 and Q14, eventually operated by the New York City Transit Authority.

 The 1936 four zone setup for bus franchises was as follows.
 Zone A covered Woodside, and the franchise was awarded to Triboro Coach Corp.
 Zone B covered Flushing, and the franchise was awarded to the North Shore Bus Co.
 Zone C covered Ozone Park, and the franchise was awarded to Green Bus Lines, Inc. And Zone D covered Jamaica, and the franchise was intended to be awarded to the Bee Line.
 But due to various complications, the Zone D franchise was finally awarded to the North Shore Bus Co. in 1939.